 This, though, is Omaha Hi-Lo, which is played to almost identical rules until play reaches the showdown.
-This is because Omaha Hi-Lo is a split pot game.
+This is because Omaha Hi-Lo is a split-pot game.
 This means that the pot is split in two.
 One half going to the winning best hand and the other half going to the best qualifying low hand.

 Razz is another of these variants where the aim is to form the lowest possible five-card hand from the seven cards that have been dealt.
 Basically, Razz is Seven Card Stud played low with low aces where straights and flushes do not count.

-It's a return to split pot action next as Stud Hi-Lo becomes the game.
+We return to split pot action next as Stud Hi-Lo becomes the featured game.
 Stud Hi-Lo is a little bit like both of the last two.
-It is basically Seven Card Stud played for both high and low over a divided pot that will reward both the best and the worst five-card hand made from seven cards.
-It can even be called Seven Card Stud Hi-Lo or Stud Eight because the low hand requires five unpaired cards, with no card higher than an eight, to qualify for the lower portion of the pot.
+It is basically Seven Card Stud, but you play for two hands - a high one and a low one.
+It could even be called Seven Card Stud Hi-Lo.

+This game is also known as Stud Eight because the low hand requires five unpaired cards, with no card higher than an eight, to qualify for the lower portion of the pot.
 Other than that, the format of the game remains as above.

-|2-7 Triple Draw||7, 5, 4, 3, 2 (different suits)|
+|2-7 Triple Draw||7-5-4-3-2 (different suits)|

-|Limit Hold'em||Royal Flush A, K, Q, J, 10 (same suit)|
+|Limit Texas Hold'em||Royal Flush A-K-Q-J-10 (same suit)|

-|Omaha Hi-Lo||High - Royal Flush|
+|Omaha Hi-Lo||High Hand: Royal Flush|

 |Seven Card Stud||Royal Flush|

-|Stud Hi-Lo||High - Royal Flush|
+|Stud Hi-Lo||High Hand: Royal Flush|

-|Pot Limit Omaha||Royal Flush|
+|Pot-Limit Omaha||Royal Flush|